-Logistics Management College Certificate program is a unique business management program graduates that prepares employment the of logistics in areas management, inventory control, materials management, and distribution.
-The field of logistics management includes occupations such supervisors and/or managers transportation, storage, and/or distribution; helpers, laborers, and/or hand material movers; and transportation / machine and vehicle material movers.
+Logistics Management College Certificate program is a unique business management program that prepares graduates for employment in the areas of logistics management, inventory control, materials management, and distribution.
+The field of logistics management includes occupations such as supervisors and/or managers of transportation, storage, and/or distribution; helpers, laborers, and/or hand material movers; and transportation / machine and vehicle material movers.